Jay01789/Hospital-Emergency-Room-Analytics/README.md

 **Patient Details**
 Displays patient-level information in a detailed table, including demographics, wait time, referral department, and admission status for in-depth analysis.

+**Key Takeaways**
+Highlights the most important insights and KPIs from the analysis, summarizing trends, peak periods, patient flow patterns, and operational performance at a glance.

 ## 📊 Dashboards Included
 The Power BI report contains interactive dashboards focused on:
 - Patient Wait Time & Satisfaction Analysis